Expert Advice On Improving Your Home

 Generally speaking, a solar photovoltaic (PV) array can be used to power any household appliance or system that uses electricity.
 In the smallest case, you can use a solar water heating system.

 There are many advantages of home solar energy.
 You can save money, raise your property values, and reduce emissions.
-With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.
+With the right storage equipment, solar panels can also offer you additional energy security and offer some protection from power outages.

 Yes.
 The grid in Cary already uses a large share of renewable energy sources, and you may be able to sell your excess generated energy to your utility for additional cost savings.